Ramer8/tvInteractiva/README.md

 ## Objetive 🎯

-This project it's development in HTML, don't need any configuration.
+Simulated smart tv with gif images, channel, volume and source functions.

 ## About a project 🔎

-It is a simple web page thats simulates a smart tv whit his remote control.
+It is a simple web page thats simulates a smart tv.
+Remote control has been created with css layout.

 ## Deploy 🚀